-utcomes
+Outcomes Year One: I can explain that Ben Lewis Giles made collages and express an opinion.
 I can experiment with collage making using a range of materials.
 I can decorate my collage and apply colour with discipline.

-I can evaluate my collage and say what went well and what was tricky (orally).
+I can create fabrics using weaving techniques improving dexterity and fine motor skills.
+Year Two: I can explain that Ben Lewis Giles made collages and express an opinion.
 I can experiment with collage making using a range of materials.
 I can show control with my use of PVA glue and placement in my collage.
 I can decorate my collage and apply colour with discipline to give my collage context.

-I can evaluate my collage and say what went well and what could be improved (orally).
+I can create fabrics using weaving techniques improving dexterity and fine motor skills.
+Year Three: I can explain who Margaret Godfrey is and about her artwork.
 I can design my own volcano artwork.
 I can tear materials and layer them to create a volcano collage.
 I can smooth my collage using PVA glue.
 I can outline the collage with black paint for effect.
 I can evaluate my collage and explain what went well and what could be improved.
+Year Four: I can explain who Margaret Godfrey is and about her artwork.
 I can design my own volcano artwork with increased accuracy.
 I can tear materials and layer them with effect to create a volcano collage.
 I can manipulate the material to create texture in the collage.

-I can smooth my collage using PVA glue with more
+I can smooth my collage using PVA glue with more accuracy.
 I can outline the collage with black paint for effect with increased detail and adjust the thickness of paint according to the line.

-I can evaluate my collage, making links to the artist's work.
+I can evaluate my collage, making links to the artist's work. ---------- -- --- -- --